 With Fall settling in, cooler temperatures and inclement weather are just around the corner, getting your plumbing winterized to prevent frozen pipes is crucial.
 Frozen pipes are a nightmare of a plumbing problem, but fortunately, they can be prevented by taking the proper precautions.
 Here are some things you can do to winterize your plumbing and prevent frozen pipes.

-In areas that are prone to freezing temperatures, it is a good idea to disconnect the garden hose from the spicket and put it away.
-If left connected, any residual water can freeze inside the hose and run back up through the spicket.
+In areas that are prone to freezing temperatures, it is a good idea to disconnect the garden hose from the picket and put it away.
+If left connected, any residual water can freeze inside the hose and run back up through the picket.
 This can cause unnecessary damage.
 So, disconnect the hose and store it away until next spring.

 A sump pump is a lifesaver in the event of a flood.
 During heavy rains, areas below the ground like basements are prone to flooding.
 Your basement should have a sump pump.
 This should be checked every year to make sure it is in good working order and ready to tackle the rainy season.
 Pour a bucket of water into the crock to make sure it turns on.
 You will also want to make sure the drain outlet is free of any clogs.
 Make any replacements for repairs before the rainy months settle in.

 Our philosophy is simple, we always want to maintain equipment to give it the longest life possible.
 Next, we want to focus on repairing when something goes wrong.
 Then only as the last choice, we replace equipment when needed.
 That’s the John Owens Way.